 What Still Needs a Human?

 Four things, and they are the four that matter.
 First, the art.
 Nothing here generates work for you.
 Second, curation: which pieces deserve to be products, and which products suit which piece.
 A moody landscape wants a framed print, not necessarily a mug, and no tool knows your work well enough to make that call.
 Third, pricing: base costs differ by provider and product, and your margin is a business decision, not a default.
-Fourth, the proof pass: AI copy in your voice is a strong draft, and you should still read it before it represents you.
+Fourth, the proof pass: image-aware copy in your voice is a strong draft, and you should still read it before it represents you.

 A Worked Example: A Painter With 40 Pieces